 Rule 21.
-Securing Witnesses and Documents for the Arbitration Hearing
+Securing Witnesses and Documents for the Arbitration Hearing pursuant to this Rule or Rule 19(c).

-At the written request of a Party, all other Parties shall produce for the Arbitration Hearing all specified witnesses in their employ or under their control without need of subpoena.
-The Arbitrator may issue subpoenas for the attendance of witnesses or the production of documents either prior to or at the Hearing pursuant to this Rule or Rule 19(c).
 The subpoena or subpoena duces tecum shall be issued in accordance with the applicable law.
 Pre-issued subpoenas may be used in jurisdictions that permit them.
 In the event a Party or a subpoenaed person objects to the production of a witness or other evidence, the Party or subpoenaed person may file an objection with the Arbitrator, who shall promptly rule on the objection, weighing both the burden on the producing Party and witness and the need of the proponent for the witness or other evidence.